illarionov/RtkGps/jni/rtklib_2.4.2b11/readme.txt

 (1) Supports standard and precise positioning algorithms with:

-    GPS, GLONASS, Galileo, QZSS and SBAS (Galileo is not yet formally supported)
+    GPS, GLONASS, Galileo, QZSS, BeiDou and SBAS (BeiDou is not yet formally supported)

 (2) Supports various positioning modes with GNSS for both real-time and
     post-processing: